You can wash chenille, but to clean chenille fabric on your unlaunderable items such as upholstery, sofas, and rugs, spot treat only.

 To remove odor, presoak the item for 30 minutes in cool water mixed with ¼ cup of Scented Vinegar.

-Handwashing is always the best and safest method for washing delicate chenille items, such as sweaters.
+Handwashing is always the best and safest method for washing delicate fabrics, like chenille items, such as sweaters.

 Add 2 capfuls or a squirt of Delicate Wash to a washbasin or sink filled with cool water.